Updated 10/6/2021 | Published 10/16/2019

 - Celebrate – Powersheets ends the year with a page to celebrate the highlights and big achievements of the year!

 Facebook Community – In addition to the actual planner, you get an invite to the Powersheets Facebook Community which is always full of positive conversation.
 It seriously feels like a group of girlfriends all encouraging each other, brainstorming goals and action steps for others, and celebrating each others’ wins.

-NEW for 2021!
-Goal School – This is a goal setting coaching membership that you get access to for FREE with your purchase of Powersheets!
-Really excited to check this out, they seriously have the best resources for personal goal setting.
+Goal School – This is a goal-setting coaching membership that you get access to for FREE with your purchase of Powersheets!

 Why are PowerSheets important?

 Powersheets are a proven goal-setting process that has has a positive impact on thousands of women.
 Powersheets are designed to help you set goals that really matter to you.
 And it’s so much more than just a few pages where you set goals at the beginning of the year.